 From 2000-2003, David was the Artistic Director of Shifting Point Theatre, a Vancouver-based company that produced classical, contemporary, and original works for the stage.
 From 1998-1999, he served as the Assistant to the Artistic Director of Tapestry New Opera Works, one of the only opera companies in North America devoted solely to the creation and production of new opera and music theatre.
 From 2013-2017, David served as the new Associate Artistic Director and Apprentice Program Coordinator of Theatre Aspen.

-As an actor, he has appeared on Michigan stages as 'Orson Wells' and others in War of the Worlds: The Panic Broadcast (Detroit Mercy Theatre), 'Roy' in The Odd Couple and 'Jonathon/Miranda' in Casa Valentina with the Jewish Ensemble Theatre (JET), and 'Gremio' in The Taming of the Shrew with Water Works Theatre's Shakespeare in Royal Oak.
+As an actor, he has appeared on Michigan stages as 'Orson Welles' and others in War of the Worlds: The Panic Broadcast (Detroit Mercy Theatre), 'Roy' in The Odd Couple and 'Jonathon/Miranda' in Casa Valentina with the Jewish Ensemble Theatre (JET), and 'Gremio' in The Taming of the Shrew with Water Works Theatre's Shakespeare in Royal Oak.
 Other regional credits include ‘Aubrey Piper’ in the American Century Theatre’s production of The Show-Off, ‘Kulygin’ in Chekhov’s Three Sisters at the Wimberley Theatre in Boston, as ‘Thomas’ in David Rabe’s A Question of Mercy, and playing 40 different characters in the one-man show I Am My Own Wife (Boston Center for American Performance).
 Selected acting credits include: The Tempest, The Birthday Party, Rosencrantz and Guildenstern are Dead, The Day Room, Taming of the Shrew, Three in the Back/Two in the Head, and the musical Assassins.